-If the business year spans the `fiscal year’ (see above), and the rate has changed, you will apportion your profits over the appropriate number of days.
+As part of this HMRC CT600 guide, please note if the business year spans the `fiscal year’ (see above), and the rate has changed, you will apportion your profits over the appropriate number of days.
 You can then work out the tax at the applicable rates accordingly and arrange to pay Corporation Tax online.

 Expanding on the above, let us assume your company year-end ends on 30 June.
 The accounts covering the year to 30 June 2023 will have:

-- 274 days’ (1 July 2022 to 31 March 2023) profits taxed at 19%.
+- 274 days (1 July 2022 to 31 March 2023) profits taxed at 19%.

-- It will also have 91 days’ (1 April 2023 to 30 June 2023) profits taxed at either:
+- It will also have 91 days (1 April 2023 to 30 June 2023) profits taxed at either:

-- all at 19% or
+- All at 19% or

-- part at 19% and part at 25% or
+- Part at 19% and part at 25% or

-- all at 25% (see above)
+- All at 25% (see above).